Philippe Jaccottet

 Philippe Jaccottet ([filip ʒakotɛ]; 30 June 1925 – 24 February 2021) was a Swiss Francophone poet and translator.

 Life and work

 After completing his studies in Lausanne, he lived for several years in Paris.
 In 1953, he moved to the town of Grignan in Provence.
-He has translated numerous authors and poets into French, including Goethe, Hölderlin, Mann, Mandelstam, Góngora, Leopardi, Musil, Rilke, Homer and Ungaretti.
+He translated numerous authors and poets into French, including Goethe, Hölderlin, Mann, Mandelstam, Góngora, Leopardi, Musil, Rilke, Homer and Ungaretti.
 He was awarded the German international Petrarca-Preis in 1988 for his poetry.

 In 2014, Philippe Jaccottet became the fifteenth living author to be published in the prestigious Bibliothèque de la Pléiade.
 After Jean-Jacques Rousseau, Blaise Cendrars and Charles-Ferdinand Ramuz, he was the fourth Swiss author to be published in the Bibliothèque de la Pléiade.

 Jaccottet died in Grignan, France, in February 2021 at the age of 95.